Lina Basquette: Early years

 Basquette was born on April 19, 1907, as Lena Copeland Baskette, to parents Frank E. Baskette, a drugstore owner, and his wife Gladys Lee (née Rosenberg) Baskette in San Mateo, California.
 She began dancing as a child.
 A Victor Talking Machine Company representative saw her dancing to a record in her father's store.
 He hired her at the age of eight (through her parents) to advertise Victrolas at the 1915 Panama–Pacific International Exposition, held in San Francisco.
 Basquette later began studying ballet.

 Baskette secured her first film contract at the age of nine in 1916 with Universal Studios in Los Angeles for the silent film series Lena Baskette Featurettes.
-Shortly after she was signed with Universal, her father Frank Baskette committed suicide.
+Shortly after she was signed with Universal, her father Frank Baskette died by suicide.
 Baskette later blamed her father's death on her mother's ambition for fame and fortune.

 Within a year, Gladys Baskette married dance director Ernest Belcher.
 Their daughter Marjorie Belcher, half-sister to Lina, was born in 1919 in Los Angeles, where the family was then living.
 Marjorie became a dancer and choreographer known as Marge Champion.